What is the difference between residential and datacenter proxies?

 - What are datacenter proxies and why use them?

 - What are residential proxies and why use them?

 - Are residential proxies better than datacenter proxies?

 - How to set up a residential proxy server?

 So, how does this work?
-Well, your IP address is like an online fingerprint that is used to track your website browsing habits.
+Well, your IP address is like an online fingerprint that is used to track you.
 By using a residential proxy you are able to hide your real IP behind another IP, which is traced to a home address that’s not your own.
 Whereas a datacenter proxy IP address is traced back to the corporation or datacenter associated with it.

 So, which one would be the better choice for you to use?